-^{} Typical name.
+Typical name.
 Terminology may differ between DAWs.

-Once the Scarlett 18i8 is set as the preferred Audio Device in your DAW, all 18 inputs and eight outputs will appear in your DAW's Audio I/O preferences (note however Ableton Live Lite is limited to a maximum of four simultaneous mono input channels and four simultaneous mono output channels).
+Once the Scarlett 8i6 is set as the preferred Audio Device in your DAW, all eight inputs and six outputs will appear in your DAW's Audio I/O preferences (note however that Ableton Live Lite is limited to a maximum of four simultaneous mono input channels and four simultaneous mono output channels).
 Depending on your DAW, you may need to enable certain inputs or outputs before use.